openmindlab/cctail/README.md

 ### API client configuration

-The API client must be created from the account.demandware.com console.
-Before being able to use `cctail` you must grant the required permissions for accessing the logs folder through webdav in any target sfcc instance.
+The API client id must be created in the account.demandware.com console.
+Before being able to use `cctail` you must grant the required permissions to that client id for accessing the logs folder through WebDAV in any target SFCC instance.

-For doing so access Business Manager and add the following in Administration -> Organization -> WebDAV Client Permissions.
-Replace client id with your client id, you may need to merge these settings with existing ones.
+To do so, access Business Manager and add the following to Administration -> Organization -> WebDAV Client Permissions, replacing the client_id value with your client id. **Note:** you may need to merge these settings with existing ones.

 ```json
 {